How to snag an Ontario Parks reservation

 6. Look for Last-Minute Cancellations

-You may have heard that some reservations are being made in blocks of 23 days (the maximum allowed at one site) and at later dates, these bookings are reduced to the time actually needed.
+You may have heard that some reservations are being made in blocks of 23 days (the maximum allowed at one site), and at later dates, these bookings are reduced to the time actually needed.
 I know it’s frustrating to think that someone is holding onto your campsite, but this is one way that last-minute availability opens up.

-I had almost given on glamping in July and August.
+I had almost given up on glamping in July and August.
 I had checked regularly for availability when I came across a few cancellations.
 By the time I’d completed my first reservation, the other glampsites were taken.

 Cancellations and consequent bookings happen fast; you’ll only be rewarded if you look.
 Often.